kliment/Printrun/README.md

 Everything bundled into one single package for easy installation.
 Downloads available at: https://github.com/kliment/Printrun/releases/latest

-> **Note for OSX users**: if OSX tells you `"pronterface.app" cannot be opened
-> because the developer cannot be verified.`, you don't need to re-download
-> it.
-Instead, you need to allow OSX to run the unsigned app.
-To do this,
-> right- or ctrl click the application in Finder and select `Open`.
-Then click `Open`
-> in the popup window that appears.
-You only need to do this once.
+#### Important: Allow the application to run on macOS

+macOS will block Printrun from running because it is not from a verified developer.
+[Please read this wiki article](https://github.com/kliment/Printrun/wiki/macOS-Apple-could-not-verify) to learn how to allow the application to start.
+You only need to do this once for each new version.

 ### Linux packages from official repositories